-Using Get-FileHash get md5 hash of file
+Using Get-FileHash get the md5 hash of the file

 PS D:\Temp> Get-FileHash -Algorithm MD5 .\Win2016_OS.iso

-Algorithm parameter, MD5 hash in PowerShell get ms5 hash value for ISO image.
+Algorithm parameter, MD5 hash in PowerShell gets the md5 hash value for the ISO image.

-Get SHA384 Hash of file
+Get SHA384 Hash of file in PowerShell

 PS D:\Temp> Get-FileHash -Algorithm SHA384 .\Win2016_OS.iso

-In the above Get-FileHash example, it uses SHA384 hash algorithm specified by Algorithm parameter and get SHA384 hash of ISO file.
+Algorithm parameter and gets the SHA384 hash of the ISO file.

-Output of SHA384 hash algorithm as below
+Output of SHA384 hash algorithm as below.

-Recurse parameter to recursively calculate hash of file using default SHA256 algorithm and export get file hash to csv file.
+Recurse parameter to recursively calculate the hash of the file using the default SHA256 algorithm and export get file hash to csv file.